LeslieHor/moekyuniversity/README.md

 Learn your Japanese vocabulary with spaced repetition.
 Set up dependencies between cards, and learn them in the correct order.

+You should use Wanikani to learn instead of this project.
+Wanikani is great.
+This project is not.

 **NOT FOR USE YET.**

 **Project is still in early development.**